 - The 7.1 speakers require a similar connection as that of 5.1.
 The difference is only the two additional surround sound satellite speakers.
 They will be either wireless or wired so connect them according to their requirement.

-After we have all the speakers connected harmoniously we can proceed to the next method of connecting the speaker to the PC.
+After we have all the speakers connected harmoniously we can proceed to the next step of connecting the speaker to the PC.

 Connecting the Speakers to the PC